filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag should be disabled.

 ### vtv
-Pass the `--enable-vtable-verify` and `--enable-libvtv` options to the configure script.
+Pass the `--enable-vtable-verify` option to the configure script.
 Enable a vtable verification feature that causes libstdc++ to be built with its virtual calls in verifiable mode.
 Build and install a `libvtv.so` runtime library to support this feature.
+If disabled, pass the `--disable-libvtv` option to disable the feature.

 It is recommended to enable this flag as it provides an additional safety net.